Aymane-Guelbaoui/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 ## Description

-This project focuses on writing unit tests and integration tests in Python using `unittest`.
+This project demonstrates writing unit and integration tests in Python using the `unittest` module.
+Key concepts include:

-You will learn:
+- Unit tests vs integration tests

-- The difference between unit and integration tests
+- Mocking external calls using `unittest.mock`
-- How to use `unittest.mock` to isolate functionality
+- Parameterized testing with `parameterized`
-- How to parameterize tests using `parameterized`
+- Memoization testing
-- How to test memoized methods
+- Patch decorators and context managers
-- How to mock properties and external API calls
+- Using fixtures for integration tests